atomone-hub/genesis/FORKING.md

 ### About Trademark Terms and Token Names

-GovNo may be used for any chain, if it is preceded by your chain's name, such as "Osmosis GovNo".
-Likewise "Osmosis GovNoA" to include abstainers, is acceptable.
+GovGen may be used for any chain, if it is preceded by your chain's name, such as "Osmosis GovGen".
+Likewise "Osmosis GovGenA" to include abstainers, is acceptable.

 AtomOne and Atone, and $ATONE are reserved for the AtomOne branch of Gaia.
 Unless you are proposing a contribution to the github.com/atomone-hub/genesis repository,